Opfelmusig/downloads/README.md

 > \[!IMPORTANT]
 >
-> The source code will remain private.
+> The source code is currently private.
+This might change in the future.

 ### Download
 [Latest Version](https://github.com/opfelmusig/downloads/releases/latest)